 This collection of small islands in the Pacific Ocean represents one of the best liveaboard charter destinations on Earth.
 Here you can expect a lot of sharks and meaty pelagics hanging in the currents, manta rays galore at cleaning stations, WWII wrecks and pristine reefs.
 Such density of marine life coupled with often incredible visibility make Palau a wide-angled photography paradise.
 You will learn about Palau's fascinating war history and get the experience the bizarre thrill of snorkelling in the world-famous and sting-free Jellyfish Lake ...
 More information on: Diving in Palau.

 Sparkling amidst the surrounding deserts is the extraordinary expanse of water that is the Red Sea, with its vast natural riches, many of them endemic, making it a popular place for all grades of scuba diver.
-The southern Red Sea has some of the most amazing diving in the region and there many routes to choose from - Brothers, Elphinstone, Daedalus, St. John's and Sudan.
+The southern Red Sea has some of the most amazing diving in the region and there many routes to choose from - Brothers, Elphinstone, Daedalus, St. John's.
 With many incredible wrecks such as the world-famous Thistlegorm, and legendary sites like Ras Mohammed, the Sinai Peninsula is a region that many liveaboards explore all year round. ...
-More information on: Diving in the Red Sea.
+More information on: Diving in Egypt.

 For some time liveaboard trips up the west coast of Thailand have been considered one of the best dive vacations available, and with good cause.
 They are unrivalled in terms of value-for-money, and cruising around the Similan Islands and Richelieu Rock is a must-do for any semi-serious diver, as the beauty of the sites is matched only by the warmth and hospitality of the Thais ...
 More information on: Diving in Thailand.